Robust Auction Design with Support Information: Minimax -Regret across Mechanism Classes

 The gap between $\mathcal{M}_{\textnormal{std}}$ and $\mathcal{M}_{\textnormal{SPA-rand}}$ shows that no SPA is optimal within the class of standard mechanisms, even though the gap is quantitatively small.
 In contrast, the gap between $\mathcal{M}_{\textnormal{all}}$ and $\mathcal{M}_{\textnormal{std}}$ is significant.
 This means that in robust settings, \textit{it is important to sometimes allocate to non-highest bidders}.
 We can see from the plots with $n = 2$ and $n = 4$ that the non-standard gap becomes bigger and dominates all other gaps as $n$ gets large, so this becomes more important with more bidders.

-Echoing discussions in the introduction, our work shows that there are interesting mechanism classes in DSIC mechanisms beyond SPA in the sense that they are robustly optimal in natural settings.
-Interestingly, SPA is not optimal even within the class of standard mechanisms; $\textnormal{GenSPA}$ is.
+These structural results shows that there are interesting mechanism classes in DSIC mechanisms beyond SPA in the sense that they are robustly optimal in natural settings.
+In particular, SPA is not optimal even within the class of standard mechanisms; $\textnormal{GenSPA}$ is.
 It is an open question whether $\textnormal{GenSPA}$ will also be useful in other settings as well.

-We can also use analytical results derived in this section to gain insights into the structure of optimal mechanisms within subclasses.
-We further discuss this in Appendix~\ref{app:subsec:other-mech-classes-structure}.